yeastrc/proxl-web-app/docs/using/image-bar.rst

 .. image:: /images/filter-change-psm-filter1.png

 This opens an overlay with the containing the possible score types to use as PSM filters for this search.
-To change the cutoff values to be used for any of these score types, enter the value next to the score type.
-ProXL will correctly handle scores for which larger values are more significant or scores for which smaller values are more signiciant.
+To change the cutoff values to be used for any of these score types, enter the value next to the score type. proxl will correctly handle scores for which larger values are more significant or scores for which smaller values are more signiciant.

 .. image:: /images/filter-change-psm-filter2.png

 To save the new values to the page, click the "Save" button.
 To cancel, click "Cancel".

-The "Reset to Defaults" button will reset the cutoff values to the defaults specified by the ProXL XML file uploaded to the database.
+The "Reset to Defaults" button will reset the cutoff values to the defaults specified by the proxl XML file uploaded to the database.
 This typically represents the suggested cutoffs by the author of the respective search program.

 *Important*: It is necessary to update the data on the page after changing filter cutoff values.
 After clicking